tasmota/docs/Zigbee.md

 ZbSend { "device":"0x3D82", "endpoint":"0x0B", "send":{"Dimmer":0} }
 ```

+### Zigbee2Tasmota Status
+You can inspect the log output to determine whether Zigbee2Tasmota started correctly.
+Zigbee2Tasmota sends several status messages to inform the MQTT host about initialization.

+Ex: ```{"ZbState":{"Status":1,"Message":"CC2530 booted","RestartReason":"Watchdog","MajorRel":2,"MinorRel":6}}```
+- `Status` contains a numeric code about the status message
+  - `0`: initialization complete, **Zigbee2Tasmota is running normally**
+  - `1`: booting
+  - `2`: resetting CC2530 configuration
+  - `3`: starting Zigbee coordinator
+  - `20`: disabling Permit Join
+  - `21`: allowing Permit Join for 60 seconds
+  - `22`: allowing Permit Join until next boot
+  - `30`: Zigbee device connects or reconnects
+  - `31`: Received Node Descriptor information for a Zigbee device
+  - `32`: Received the list of active endpoints for a Zigbee device
+  - `33`: Received the simple Descriptor with active ZCL clusters for a Zigbee device
+  - `50`: reporting CC2530 firmware version
+  - `51`: reporting CC2530 device information and associated devices
+  - `98`: error, unsupported CC2530 firmware
+  - `99`: general error, **Zigbee2Tasmota was unable to start**
+- `Message` (optional) a human-readable message
+- other fields depending on the message (e.g., Status=`50` or Status=`51`)

 ## Device Configuration

 If your device pairs successfully with Zigbee2Tasmota but doesn't report on standardized endpoint you will see messages like these: